 Instead of thick books weighing you down on your way to class, all you need is a sleek, lightweight tablet to be tuck in your arms.
 It is not only more convenient but economically feasible as well — E-books cost a lot less than their paperback versions.

-We are nearing the end of 2017 and the holiday period will be soon upon us.
-It is time to stock up on all the tech gadgets you have been dreaming about for the past year, be it for need or just for pure pleasure.
+Now, it is time to stock up on all the tech gadgets you have been dreaming about for the past year, be it for need or just for pure pleasure.
 This is easily the best time to buy a tablet for college!

-Top 7 of The Best Tablets For College
+Best Tablets For College Students Last Year

 The Nvidia Sheild K1 is a brute performance machine, thanks to the company’s Nvidia Tegra K1 2.2 GHz processor.
 It also has 2 GB of RAM, which will keep you trudging along just fine.
 While the tablet is specifically made with gaming in mind, it can also be a great option for college, thanks to its decent battery life and affordability.